rishavjain08/mifos-gazelle/docs/VNEXT-README.md

 # Mifos Gazelle - standalone deployment of vNext Beta1

 ## Overview
- Mifos Gazelle as well as deploying MifosX, PaymentHub EE and vNext together also enables complete stand-alone deployment of vNext Beta1 this can serve as a useful tool for focussed vNext standalone testing and experimentation.
+ Mifos Gazelle enables complete stand-alone deployment of vNext Beta1 this can serve as a useful tool for focussed vNext standalone testing and experimentation.
 For those familiar with mini-loop installation of vNext, Mifos Gazelle provides exactly the same function with the advantage that Mifos Gazelle is under active development.

 ## vNext standalone installation using Mifos Gazelle
 This is exactly the same process as for any Mifos Gazelle deployment but we use the -a flag as described in the main Mifos Gazelle README